MicrosoftDocs/dynamics365smb-docs/business-central/across-preview.md

 [!INCLUDE[d365fin](includes/d365fin_md.md)] is available in an increasing number of countries across the world.
 If you want to learn about [!INCLUDE [prodshort](includes/prodshort.md)], you can sign up for a free trial.
 Then, when you are ready, you can talk to a reselling partner about getting a subscription.

+If you are not already working with a partner, see [How do I find a reselling partner?](across-faq.md#findpartner).

 ## Getting Started with a Trial

 You can sign up for a free trial [here](https://go.microsoft.com/fwlink/?linkid=847861).
+We recommend that work with [a reselling partner](across-faq.md#findpartner) to help your organization get started with [!INCLUDE [prodshort](includes/prodshort.md)].

 Depending on your country or region, the trial includes the languages and functionality that your country or region requires.
 For more information, see [Changing Language and Locale](about-locale-language.md).

 In [!INCLUDE[d365fin](includes/d365fin_md.md)], some things will be familiar to you, and other things might be unfamiliar.
 When you first log in to the demonstration company, you get access to a Getting Started page with links to videos that can help you get started.
 For more information, see [Getting Started with [!INCLUDE[d365fin_long](includes/d365fin_long_md.md)]](product-get-started.md).

 If you encounter difficulties, the [Frequently Asked Questions](across-faq.md) page can help you answer some of your questions.
 If you were unable to sign up for the trial, the [Troubleshooting Self-Service Sign-Up](ui-troubleshoot-self-signup.md) page can help.
-You can also contact a [partner](across-faq.md#findpartner) and ask them to create a free trial for you.
+You can also contact a [partner](across-faq.md#findpartner) and ask them to create a free trial or a different type of preview of [!INCLUDE [prodshort](includes/prodshort.md)] for you.

 ### Try Out Your Own Company

 If you want to try out [!INCLUDE [prodshort](includes/prodshort.md)] with your own data, you can switch to a free 30 day trial with an empty company.
 The **Set up my company** assisted setup guide can help you specify basic information about your business.
 Optionally, you can import data from your existing business management solution so that you can evaluate [!INCLUDE [prodshort](includes/prodshort.md)] with your own data.
+However, we recommend that you do not use a free trial to help run your business.
+Contact [a reselling partner](across-faq.md#findpartner) to learn more about how to get started with [!INCLUDE [prodshort](includes/prodshort.md)].

 If 30 days are not enough for you to decide, you can extend your trial.
 For more information, see [Need More Time to Decide Whether to Subscribe?](admin-extend-trial.md).